containers/podman-desktop/website/blog/2023-11-15-run-webassembly-wasm-workloads-windows-and-macos.md

 [WebAssembly](https://webassembly.org/) (abbreviated wasm) was designed as a portable compilation target for programming languages, improving performance and portability of web applications (including gaming/emulators).
 Using a low-level binary format instead of JavaScript boosts applications to have near-native performance.

 The binary format serves as a compilation target and it allows to use a wider range of programming languages such as C, C++, and Rust.
-While it was a browser/client technology, now it is evolving beyond the web, for example being adapted for use as a back-end or edge technology.
-(This is for example what happened to Java that was first designed for the client side before landing to the server side)
+While it was a browser/client technology, now it is evolving beyond the web, for example being adapted for use as a back-end or edge technology (this is for example what happened to Java that was first designed for the client side before landing to the server side).

 The Wasm binary format was designed to be secure.
 Wasm modules are isolated from the rest of the system, and they cannot access any system resources without explicit permission.
 This makes Wasm modules very safe to run, even in untrusted environments.
 But on another hand, for developing backend applications, this restriction is limiting the usage of WASM.